BioJulia/Bio.jl/CONTRIBUTING.md

   * Code must be consistent with the prevailing style in Bio.jl, which includes, but is not necessarily limited to the following style guide.

+  * Code contributed should be compatible with Julia v0.4.

 ## Style